OmarBobk/karmantelekom.tr/Docs/tasks.md

 - Suppliers.
 - Categories CURD.
 - sections-component:
-  - in the edit modal in the search product field, it should be rested when the modal is closed.
+  - **DONE** in the edit modal in the search product field, it should be rested when the modal is closed.
-  - in the edit modal in the product table when use reorder the product X to order 1 now all the products should be reordered.
+  - **DONE** in the edit modal in the product table when use reorder the product X to order 1 now all the products should be reordered.
-  - make an enum for the section positions.
+  - **DONE** make an enum for the section positions.
-- Discuss: should we create two section types ? retail and wholesale?
+- **DONE** Discuss: should we create two section types ? retail and wholesale?
 - Ordering System.
 - Settings.
 - Analytics.
+- Add products to the cart

+### TODO Frontend
 - show the tags on the product card Frontend.